groboclown/p4ic4idea/README.md

 revision.
 You can also view the file history, and compare different revisions against each other.

-Currently, you cannot associate a job with a changelist.
+When submitting a changelist, you may associate Perforce jobs with the changelist, and set the job status.
+This association will only be used when the changelist is actually submitted.